 Last Updated on

-Congratulations!
-Your little baby has turned 44 weeks.
-Time passes so soon, right?
+Congratulations, your little baby has turned 44 weeks old!
+Time passes quickly, right?
 At 44 weeks, your little kid will now be able to say distinct words, usually to indicate his favourite toys.
-He may even say ‘Dada’ or ‘Mama’.
+He may even say ‘Dada’ or ‘Mamma’.
 Your baby at this age is just one step away from standing independently and walking.
 However, he will confidently cruise along the furniture, crawl, and sit upright all on his own.
 Only eight more weeks until his first birthday!

 At 44 weeks, your baby’s vocabulary will be in a developing stage.
 He will babble more often and will often make a sound indicating his favourite person or thing.
 Keep talking and reading to your baby so that you can lay the language foundation blocks for him to build on.
 Although you may feel silly to have a proper conversation with your 44-week-old baby but trust us, he will be listening and storing the information in his brain!
-If you are bottle feeding your baby, then this is the time to stop using bottles too.
-You can breastfeed him for a minimum of 12 months, but bottle feeding has been recommended only for 12 months, so you can start the weaning process accordingly based on your baby’s feeding schedules and behaviour.
+If you are bottle feeding your baby, then this is the time to stop using bottles, too.
+You can breastfeed him for even till 24 months, but bottle feeding has been recommended only for 12 months, so you can start the weaning process accordingly based on your baby’s feeding schedules and behaviour.
 Indeed, this is the best time to wean off the bottle, and also increase solids in the feed.
 Serve homemade food in a 3-meal, 2-snack pattern.

 [Also Read: 10 Month Old Baby Development]